sph-mn/sph-db/other/documentation/considerations.md

 archieved by having sorted keys and the type at the beginning of keys

 # what should be the maximum fixed size field type size
-* the difference between fixed and variable length field data is the additional size prefix for variable length data
+* the difference between fixed and variable length fields is the additional size prefix for variable length data
-* prefix length is currently set fixed at compile time. additional larger variable types could be added
+* unset fixed size fields always take the same space while variable size fields can be minimum prefix size
 * size prefix as a percentage of payload data size
   * table 1
     * data-size, prefix-size, prefix-percentage